The Department of Political Science at UConn offers a variety of degree programs at the undergraduate and graduate level. Learn more below.

 This 30-credit program offers strong undergraduates already at UConn an opportunity to begin graduate-level study during their senior year and continue for a fifth year after completing undergraduate requirements.
 Students in the program will develop the capacity to conduct independent research in politics via encounters with a wide range of political science methodologies.
 The program also affords the flexibility to focus on professional development tailored to their individualized goals.

-The MA in Race, Ethnicity, and Politics offers students, especially undergraduates and working professionals, the opportunity to critically explore race, ethnicity, and politics in ways that inform their work and practice.
-Those who complete the certificate will be prepared to tackle complex issues of race, ethnicity, and politics in their chosen career field or industry.
-The master's program can increase earning potential and competitiveness on the job market as well as prepare graduates to apply for a Ph.D.
+The MA in Intersectional Indigeneity, Race, Ethnicity, and Politics offers students the opportunity to critically explore indigeneity, race, ethnicity, and politics in ways that inform their work and practice.
+This master's program is especially valuable for current UConn undergraduates, recent graduates, or current professionals working in the public sector.
+Graduates will increase their earning potential and competitiveness on the job market, and will be well-positioned to apply for Ph.D. programs in related fields.